 Day 8 – Explore Cusco/ Cusco

 For the next two days, you will have the chance to explore Cusco.
-A fascinating city, considered the bellybutton of the world by the Incas.
-In Cusco you see global modernization exist alongside an ancient indigenous culture.
-Wander into some of the more traditional barrios (those surrounding Mercado San Pedro) and the indigenous culture; its language are alive and well.
+A fascinating city considered the bellybutton of the world by the Incas.
+In Cusco, you see global modernization exist alongside an ancient indigenous culture.
+Wander into some of the more traditional barrios (those surrounding Mercado San Pedro) and the indigenous culture; its language is alive and well.

 Day 9 Explore Cusco/ Cusco

 If your kids are small (ours were 2 and 5 during our last trip) then they will most definitely be itching to get to a Playground.
 There are some good ones in Cusco.

 A general note on the itinerary: If you look at the list of things to do with kids in the Sacred Valley vs. the list of things to do in Cusco and think that the Cusco list appeals to your family more, just cut one of the Sacred Valley days and switch it for a day in Cusco.
 This will depend on your likes and interests.

 The reason the Sacred Valley days are at the front of the program is to help with acclimatization.
 We always recommend for smaller kids that you always build up to a stay in Cusco.

 What If You Have More Time In Peru?

 We would recommend spending MUCH more time in Peru than simply 10 days.
 However, we built the 10-day itinerary around the idea that people want to visit Machu Picchu and Cusco.
 When traveling with small kids, it is important to be kind to their bodies and go slow at altitude.
 If you have more time we would add any of these to your Peru itinerary:

 Add 1-2 days in the beginning to explore Lima.
 We love this city and have documented the best things to do In Lima and the best things to do in Miraflores here: